-Joe Schofield rocketed to bartending fame with his innovative, multi-sensory Sensorium cocktail menus, created for Singapore’s Tippling Club.
+Joe Schofield rocketed to bartending fame with his innovative, multi-sensory cocktails on the Sensorium menus, created for Singapore’s Tippling Club.

 With the Memory Triggers menu, guests smelt menu blotters infused with nostalgia-inducing aromas, and chose a cocktail that evoked a pleasant echo of their past.
 With Dreams and Desires, they sampled an array of gummy bears with tastes representing various aspirations, then selected a cocktail that matched their heart’s most intimate wish…

 Schofield’s creative genius saw him take the title of International Bartender of the Year at the 2018 Tales of The Cocktail Spirited Awards, while his down-to-earth charm got him voted as Bartender’s Bartender at The World’s 50 Best Bars in the same year.
 It’s an unusual mix, and indeed he’s the only person in history to have won both accolades.